Diffusion along chains of normally hyperbolic cylinders: An algorithmic construction of pseudo-orbits

+We will first prove a version of {\bf Proposition~\ref{prop:tamecyl}}, under some compatibility condition between the homoclinic correspondence and the \twist map, formulated below:

-\begin{Def} Let $H$ be a $C^2$ Hamiltonian on $\A^3$ with completely regular value $\e$.
-Let $\jC$ be a good $P$-cylinder at energy $\e$.
-Let $\ha\ph:\ha\bA\righttoleftarrow$ be its return map.
-We say that $\jC$ is {\em very good} if the following conditions hold: \begin{itemize} \item[(i)] for every element $\Ga\in\Ess(\ha\ph)$ contained in $\T\times\,]\ha a,\ha b[$ which is not the upper boundary of a Birkhoff zone, there exists a splitting arc based on $\Ga$; \item[(ii)] when $\ha\ph$ tilts the verticals to the right (resp. left), for each element $\Ga\in\Ess(\ha\ph)$ which is the upper boundary of a Birkhoff zone in $\T\times\,]\ha a,\ha b[$, there exists a right (resp. left) splitting arc based on $\Ga$. \end{itemize} \end{Def}
+2mm$\bu$ if $\ha\ph$ tilts the verticals to the right (resp. left), then for each element $\Ga\in\Ess(\ha\ph)$ that is the upper boundary of a Birkhoff zone in $\T\times\,]\ha a,\ha b[$, there exists a right (resp. left) splitting arc based on $\Ga$.
+(VG)